BMJ-Coughlan/pw-poc-tna/README.md

 # Playwright POC — Test Automation Portfolio

 Purpose

 - This repository demonstrates disciplined test automation using Playwright: API testing, contract validation with Zod, end-to-end UI testing, and hybrid flows where the API prepares test state and API responses inform UI assertions.

 Quick start

 - Install dependencies:
-# Playwright POC — Test Automation Portfolio

-Purpose
-- This repository demonstrates disciplined test automation using Playwright: API testing, contract validation with Zod, end-to-end UI testing, and hybrid flows where the API prepares test state and API responses inform UI assertions.

-Quick start
-- Install dependencies:
 ```powershell
 npm install
 ```

 - Type-check the code:

 ```powershell
 npm run typecheck
 ```

 - Lint the code:

 ```powershell
 npm run lint
 ```

 - Run the Playwright smoke tests (Chromium):

 ```powershell
 npx playwright test tests/api --project=chromium
 ```

 Design details

 - See `docs/api-client.md` for the API client architecture, schemata, examples and rationale.

 Code quality

 - **ESLint with TypeScript:** The project uses ESLint 9 with the flat config format (`eslint.config.mjs`) to enforce TypeScript best practices and code standards.
+- **Prettier:** Automatic code formatting on save (via VS Code settings) and on commit ensures consistent style across the codebase.
-- **Pre-commit hooks:** I configured `husky` and `lint-staged` to automatically run ESLint on staged TypeScript files before each commit.
-This ensures code quality checks happen before code enters the repository.
+- **Pre-commit hooks:** I configured `husky` and `lint-staged` to automatically run Prettier and ESLint on staged files before each commit.
+This ensures code quality and formatting checks happen before code enters the repository.
-- **Decision rationale:** Pre-commit linting catches issues early (before CI or review), reduces noise in PRs, and demonstrates discipline in maintaining code quality standards across a growing codebase.
+- **Decision rationale:** Pre-commit linting and formatting catches issues early (before CI or review), reduces noise in PRs, and demonstrates discipline in maintaining code quality standards across a growing codebase.

 Notes

 - Tests use Playwright's `APIRequestContext` (no separate HTTP client required).
 - `BaseApi` unwraps common response envelopes and supports per-call Zod validation.
 - Prefer using resource clients (for example, `UsersApi`) from fixtures rather than calling raw HTTP in tests.

 ## Planned demonstrations (TODO)

 These are small, portfolio-friendly demos intended to showcase patterns and capabilities.

 Each demo is intentionally focused so reviewers can quickly understand the pattern and the test intent.